UCMHSProgramming16-17/final-project-mquirin6/vis-ideas.md

 ## Ideas

-bar chart
+* bar charts

-map of usa by state
+* map of usa by state